Wade Randolph Hampton

 Wade Randolph Hampton, professionally known as W, also known as WishFM), is an American DJ, film and music producer, and recording artist.

 Career

 In 1987, Hampton and mentor Kerry Jaggers opened the nightclub, Westend, in Austin.
 He moved to Chicago a year later, before relocating to Los Angeles.

 While in Los Angeles and later in San Francisco, Hampton became involved in the West Coast rave scene.
 Along with then-partner Stephanie Smiley, he founded Faster Bamboo, a shop "designed to provide hard-to-find cutting-edge music and underground club info".

 In 1995, Hampton signed a record label distribution deal with Moonshine Music to launch Domestic Recordings, through which he released music under the names ‘W’ and ‘Wish FM’.
 He also released albums from acts such as Mark Farina, Symbiosis, and Westside Chemical.
 After moving to San Francisco, he found success with his weekly night ‘La Belle Epoque’ at 'The Top' nightclub.

-From 2006–2012, Hampton was Director of Dallas’ 'Ghostbar' nightclub, located on top of the W Hotel.
+From 2006 to 2012, Hampton was Director of Dallas’ 'Ghostbar' nightclub, located on top of the W Hotel.